Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

-The pro-israel Washington Institute had estimated at least 255 casualties between 19 January 2012, and 8 March 2016.
+The pro-Israel Washington Institute had estimated at least 255 casualties between 19 January 2012, and 8 March 2016.
 While precise casualty figures are difficult to determine, the brigade is thought to have lost 925 fighters in Syria as of May 2020 based on monitoring of open source coverage of funeral services, but these burials do not take into account the bodies abandoned on the ground, executed prisoners, the missing, etc. These numbers likely increased as the Iranian government continued to identify the remains of Fatemiyoun members, sometimes as long as 5 years after their death, and returned their bodies to Iran.
 According to Zohair Mojahed, a cultural official in the Fatemiyoun Brigade, the group suffered 2,000 killed and 8,000 wounded up to the end of 2017 while fighting in Syria.

+Mostafa Sadrzadeh, known by the alias "Seyyed Ebrahim", an Iranian military commander who had led the Ammar Battalion of the Fatemiyoun Division, and who was also among the first commanders of the Nakhsa group, was killed in the outskirts of Aleppo in autumn of 2015 during Operation Moharram.

 On 21 November 2017, Iran declared victory over IS, and subsequently started to downsize Liwa Fatemiyoun.
 The first troops to be demobilized were the youngest and oldest, as well as those who had exhibited problematic behaviour such as indiscipline.
 The demobilized fighters were sent back to Iran to return to their families and civilian life.

 In the course of the COVID-19 pandemic, Liwa Fatemiyoun reportedly began to produce masks and gloves in Iran and Syria, intending to distribute them to poor Syrians.
 Western observers suspected that this was supposed to boost the group's image and help it in recruiting new members.
 By late 2020, Liwa Fatemiyoun was still operating in eastern Syria, though only about 500 to 1,500 fighters strong.
 By the time the Assad regime fell, this number had risen to 5,000 to 10,000.